-Immigration Comparative Guide - Immigration - Jersey
+Immigration Comparative Guide

 4.1 What are the criteria for obtaining settlement in your jurisdiction?
 What restrictions apply in this regard?

-The CHWL rights and obligations to occupy residential accommodation applies to all persons at all times.
+The CHWL rights and obligations to occupy residential accommodation apply to all persons at all times.

-From an immigration perspective British, Irish and EU/EAA/Swiss citizens with Settled Status may relocate to Jersey at will.
+From an immigration perspective British, Irish and EU/EAA/Swiss citizens with Settled or Pre-Settled Status may relocate to Jersey at will.
 Other nationals will generally require visas until they obtain Indefinite Leave to Remain ("ILR").
-ILR may be granted to persons who have been lawfully resident for a continuous period of 5 years in Jersey.
+ILR may be granted to (amongst others) persons who have been lawfully resident for a continuous period of 5 years in Jersey.

 When such persons hold work visas their employers must certify that they are still required for work.
 They must demonstrate that they have sufficient knowledge of the English language and life in the UK and Jersey.
 They must not be in Jersey in breach of any immigration laws.